ramonvermeulen/dbt-toolkit/README.md

 well-known VSCode plugin [**vscode-dbt-power-user**](https://github.com/AltimateAI/vscode-dbt-power-user), and aims to become an alternative for JetBrains IDEs.

+> Note: For larger dbt projects (e.g. hundreds of models) the performance might not be as good, I am looking for ways to improve the performance even
+> for larger dbt projects.

 ## Features
 * **Lineage Rendering**: Visualize the dependencies and relationships between your dbt models directly in your IDE.